By LK Wood IV · 2026-05-16 · ~14 min read · St. Louis County, MO

 How much does a homelab actually draw?

-Practical breakdown by common configuration, combining my P4400 bench measurements and community data from ServeTheHome’s UPS coverage:
+Practical breakdown by common configuration, drawn from manufacturer specs and community measurement data aggregated in ServeTheHome’s UPS coverage and desktop/homelab power testing:

 | Configuration | Typical idle W | Typical peak W | Minimum UPS W |